ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 * `lanConfig` (object)
 	* description: LanConfig contains information about the lan resource on which the resource will be created
 	* properties:
+		* `lanIdSelector` (object)
+			* description: LanIDSelector selects reference to a Lan to retrieve its lanId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 		* `lanId` (string)
 			* description: LanID is the ID of the Lan on which the resource will be created.
 It needs to be provided via directly or via reference.
 		* `lanIdRef` (object)